Nil-Andreu/leads-manager/README.md

 So we will create the default structure that will enable us React.

-Having done this, we are going to run npm run dev.
+Having done this, we are going to run npm run dev (being in the frontend folder).
 And we will see that it is created a main.js file inside of static.
 Which is the compiled JS, which is the JS that is being imported in the HTML.